hive-lord/asteroid/README.md

 PLAYER_SHOOT_COOLDOWN_SECONDS = 0.3
 ASTEROID_SPAWN_RATE_SECONDS = 0.8
 ```
-Values are unitless constants – update them, re‑run and test.

-### Add a new sprite class
-A new `pygame.sprite.Sprite` subclass can be instantiated just like `Asteroid` or `Shot`.
-Import it in `main.py` and add it to an appropriate sprite group.
+Simply update these values, save the file, and re-launch the game.

 ---
-## 🧪 Testing & CI (future work)
-No test suite is provided yet.
-If you wish to add one, write unit tests against the logic in e.g. `player.py` or `AsteroidField` and run them with any test runner you prefer.

----
 ## 📜 License

-This project is released under the MIT license.
+This project is licensed under the MIT License.